publications

 - ICASSPSpeech Emotion Recognition with Dual-Sequence LSTM ArchitectureJianyou Wang, Michael Xue, Ryan Culhane, and 3 more authorsIn ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2020

-Speech Emotion Recognition (SER) has emerged as a critical component of the next generation human-machine interfacing technologies.
+Speech Emotion Recognition (SER) has emerged as a critical component of the next generation of human-machine interfacing technologies.
 In this work, we propose a new dual-level model that predicts emotions based on both MFCC features and mel-spectrograms produced from raw audio signals.
 Each utterance is preprocessed into MFCC features and two mel-spectrograms at different time-frequency resolutions.
 A standard LSTM processes the MFCC features, while a novel LSTM architecture, denoted as Dual-Sequence LSTM (DS-LSTM), processes the two mel-spectrograms simultaneously.
 The outputs are later averaged to produce a final classification of the utterance.
-Our proposed model achieves, on average, a weighted accuracy of 72.7% and an unweighted accuracy of 73.3%—a 6% improvement over current state-of-the-art unimodal models—and is comparable with multimodal models that leverage textual information as well as audio signals.
+Our proposed model achieves, on average, a weighted accuracy of 72.7% and an unweighted accuracy of 73.3% - a 6% improvement over current state-of-the-art unimodal models - and is comparable with multimodal models that leverage textual information as well as audio signals.

-- TITOn Statistical Efficiency in LearningJie Ding, Enmao Diao, Jiawei Zhou, and 1 more authorIEEE Transactions on Information Theory (TIT), 2020
+- TITOn Statistical Efficiency in LearningJie Ding, Enmao Diao, Jiawei Zhou, and 1 more authorIEEE Transactions on Information Theory, 2020

 A central issue of many statistical learning problems is to select an appropriate model from a set of candidate models.
 Large models tend to inflate the variance (or overfitting), while small models tend to cause biases (or underfitting) for a given fixed dataset.
 In this work, we address the critical challenge of model selection to strike a balance between model fitting and model complexity, thus gaining reliable predictive power.
 We consider the task of approaching the theoretical limit of statistical learning, meaning that the selected model has the predictive performance that is as good as the best possible model given a class of potentially misspecified candidate models.
 We propose a generalized notion of Takeuchi’s information criterion and prove that the proposed method can asymptotically achieve the optimal out-sample prediction loss under reasonable assumptions.
 It is the first proof of the asymptotic property of Takeuchi’s information criterion to our best knowledge.
 Our proof applies to a wide variety of nonlinear models, loss functions, and high dimensionality (in the sense that the models’ complexity can grow with sample size).
 The proposed method can be used as a computationally efficient surrogate for leave-one-out cross-validation.
 Moreover, for modeling streaming data, we propose an online algorithm that sequentially expands the model complexity to enhance selection stability and reduce computation cost.
 Experimental studies show that the proposed method has desirable predictive power and significantly less computational cost than some popular methods.